ag602/fast-utils-backend/README.md

 - Check function logs in the Appwrite console for any errors
 - Ensure all dependencies are correctly listed in the requirements.txt file
 - Verify that your function has the necessary permissions to access any external services
+- If you encounter model loading issues, check that the model files are correctly placed in the models directory

 ## Local Testing